techy-robot/CACKLE/Docs/Wiki/Architecture/Protocol.md

   - 2024-09-16T21:19:03-06:00
   - 2024-09-29T21:48:08-06:00
   - 2024-10-08T20:11:50-06:00
+  - 2024-10-27T21:47:33-06:00
 ---

 # Protocol
 Ideally I want this board is to be **asymmetrical** in communication, where no one MCU is master.
 This theoretically would allow me to have a **compute cluster** using onboard MCUs, without relying on a powerful SBC.
 I will still likely have a host SBC talk with the board for advance AI.
 Each MCU has a customizable config that can be updated to help it understand it's place and connected motors and sensors.
 The best multi-master/ multi-drop busses I found are differential, such as RS485, ethernet, and CAN.
-They all support buses and collision detection, though RS485 is just a hardware spec and you have to write your own mult-master protocol on top.
+They all support buses and collision detection, though RS485 is just a hardware spec and you have to write your own multi-master protocol on top.

 Yet there are also a lot of **dis-advantages** with this setup, namely **Speed and cost**.
 Any sort of differential bus is NOT usually supported natively, and therefore will require a 1 dollar transceiver per board.
 It is also really slow, with CAN bus topping out at 1MB/s.
 Ethernet is much higher speed, but it requires really expensive chips or a lot of pins.
 SPI bus in this case would win for speed and cost savings, though it would mean a master and slave architecture